DarkWiiPlayer/glass/readme.md

 Loaders will typically add an extension to the given file name before checking whether that file exists and can be loaded.

-When a loader cannot find the expected file, it should return `nil` to let glass continue the loader chain.
-When a loader returns a truthy value, this will be used and no further loaders will be tried.
+A successful loader should return `true` followed by its result.
+When a loader can't load a key, it should return `false` and an optional description of why.
+When a loader encounters an error (file found but can't be parsed), it should error.